lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 Magallón and Sanderson [-@Magallon2001-xi], following Strathmann and Slatkin [-@Strathmann1983-lz], also describe how to use eq.
 10.13 and 10.15 to calculate confidence intervals for the number of species at a given time.

-As a worked example, let's consider the data in table 11.1, which give the crown ages and diversities of a number of plant lineages in the Páromo [from @Madrinan2013-oi].
+As a worked example, let's consider the data in table 11.1, which give the crown ages and diversities of a number of plant lineages in the Páramo [from @Madrinan2013-oi].
 For each lineage, I have calculated the pure-birth estimate of speciation rate (from equation 11.2, since these are crown ages), and net diversification rates under three scenarios for extinction ($\epsilon = 0.1$, $\epsilon = 0.5$, and $\epsilon = 0.9$).

 \clearpage